Adaptive Client Sampling in Federated Learning via Online Learning with Bandit Feedback: Introduction

 where $\phi (w ; \mathcal{D}_m)$ is the loss function used to assess the quality of a machine learning model parameterized by the vector $w$ based on the local data $\mathcal{D}_m$ on the client $m \in [M]$.
 The parameter $\lambda_m$ denotes the weight for client $m$.
 Typically, we have $\lambda_m=n_m/n$, where $n_m=\vert \mathcal{D}_m \vert$ is the number of samples on the client $m$, and the total number of samples is $n = \sum^M_{m=1} n_m$.
-At the beginning of the $t$-th communication round, the server uses the sampling distribution $p^t=(p^t_1,\dots,p^t_M)^{\top}$ to choose $K$ clients by sampling with replacement from $[M]$.
+At the beginning of the $t$-th communication round, the server uses the sampling distribution $p^t=(p^t_1,\dots,p^t_M)^{\top}$ to choose $K$ clients by sampling with replacement from $[M]$\footnote{In this paper, we assume that all clients are available in each round and the purpose of client sampling is to reduce the communication cost, which is also the case considered by some previous research~\citep{chen2020optimal}.
+However, in practice, it is possible that only a subset of clients are available at the beginning of each round due to physical constraint.
+In Appendix~\ref{sec:samp-phy-constraint}, we discuss how to extend our proposed methods to deal with such situations.
+Analyzing such an extension is highly non-trivial and we leave it for further study.
+See detailed discussion in Appendix~\ref{sec:samp-phy-constraint}.}.
 Let $S^t \subseteq [M]$ denote the set of chosen clients with $|S^t| = K$.
 The server transmits the current model parameter vector $w^t$ to each client $m \in S^t$.
-The client $m$ computes the local update $g^t_m$ and sends it back to the server.\footnote{Throughout the paper we do not discuss how $g^t_m$ is obtained.
-One possibility that the reader could keep in mind for concreteness is the LocalUpdate algorithm~\cite{charles2020outsized}, which covers well-known algorithms such as minibatch SGD and FedAvg~\citep{mcmahan2017communication}.} After receiving local updates from clients in $S^t$, the server constructs a stochastic estimate of the global gradient as
+The client $m$ computes the local update $g^t_m$\footnote{Here by model update, we actually mean the negative direction of model update.
+For example, when applying gradient descent, we refer the gradient as the model update, while the model parameter makes an update at the direction of the negative gradient.
+We stick with the term model update since it is more commonly used.} and sends it back to the server\footnote{Throughout the paper, except in Section~\ref{sec:convg-analysis-batchSGD}, we do not specify how $g^t_m$ is obtained.
+One possibility that the reader could keep in mind for concreteness is the LocalUpdate algorithm~\citep{charles2020outsized}, which covers well-known algorithms such as mini-batch SGD and FedAvg~\citep{mcmahan2017communication}.}.
+After receiving local updates from clients in $S^t$, the server constructs a stochastic estimate of the global gradient as

 and makes the global update of the parameter $w^t$ using $g^t$.
-For example, $w^{t+1} = w^t - \mu_t g^t$, if the server is using stochastic gradient descent (SGD) with the stepsize sequence $\{\mu_t\}_{t\geq 1}$ \citep{bottou2018optimization}.
+For example, $w^{t+1} = w^t - \mu^t g^t$, if the server is using stochastic gradient descent (SGD) with the stepsize sequence $\{\mu^t\}_{t\geq 1}$ \citep{bottou2018optimization}.
 However, the global update can be obtained using other procedures as well.